25 Cool Facts About Polar Bears

 From starring in Coca-Cola ads to becoming the poster child for climate change, the polar bear is quite the high-profile species.
 Ursus maritimus is a fascinating animal that roams across the Arctic Circle through Norway, Russia, Canada, Greenland, and Alaska, and there's more to them than the adorable faces you see in children's books and advertisements.
-Here are 25 facts you should know about the polar bear:
+In honor of International Polar Bear Day, which takes place on February 27, here are 25 things you should know about the fascinating animal.

 Polar bears can weigh more than 1300 pounds and span more than 8 feet, 6 inches from nose to tail, making them the largest carnivores to currently walk the Earth.
 (Though other bears can grow larger, like Alaska's 10-foot-long Kodiak bear, they're omnivorous, while polar bears prefer an all-meat diet.)
 The males far outweigh their female counterparts, who may only weigh between 330 and 650 pounds.
 In general, though, a bear's weight fluctuates significantly throughout the year, with some bears packing on 50 percent more body weight over the course of a successful hunting season, then losing it over the course of their long fasting months.

 2. But technically, they're marine mammals.

 Because they spend so much of their lives on ice, rather than land, polar bears are the only bears to be considered marine mammals.
 They hunt, court, and mate out on the ice, spending many months of the year far from land.

 3. They're higher on the food chain than we are.